EVOlution-App/ZeroMQSwift/README.md

 This project was created on top of ZeroMQ library made by our friends from [Zewo](https://github.com/Zewo).

-It is a simple ZeroMQSwift and do not require too much configuration.

 ## Run the server
 ```bash